Patsy Kelly: Personal life

 Kelly loved food and eventually learned how to cook well.
 She said, "I will go out of my way anytime to get a shrimp cocktail."
 As far as desserts, she enjoyed apple and lemon pie, gelatins, ice cream, and peach shortcake, which she had a special recipe for.
 "I am mad about bread.
-"I especially like hot biscuits and out on the Coast we have a southern cook who can make more kinds of hot breads than I ever knew existed.
+I especially like hot biscuits and out on the Coast we have a southern cook who can make more kinds of hot breads than I ever knew existed.
 And in the morning, I like coffee cake and crumb cake, especially if they are homemade."
 She was known to have an affinity for sauces.
 She was also fond of mashed potatoes.
 "Mash them; and if I were a man, I'd marry you any time."
 On Sundays, she would entertain guests and serve chicken, turkey or roast beef.
 She was also wild about sweet potatoes topped with marshmallows.
 "They taste like a million dollars," proclaimed Kelly.
 "Steak I like in any way," she added, "and I like string beans, either creamed or just with butter, mashed turnips, orange squash, and creamed spinach.
 And if you want to make me divinely happy, give me spareribs and cabbage."

-A rabid film fan herself, she spent many a fun-filled evening going to the movies, sometimes seeing seven or eight a week.
+A rabid film fan herself, she spent many evenings going to the movies, sometimes seeing seven or eight a week.
 "What do you do on the two other nights?" she was asked.
 "Well... there's really nothing for me to do.
 I just sit around wishing there were more pictures to see.
 But, when you see eight or ten pictures a week, the supply really runs out."
-When not toddling off to go see a picture show, she spent her off time playing cards with friends or penny roulette on Redondo Beach.
+When not going out to go see a picture show, she spent her off time playing cards with friends or penny roulette on Redondo Beach.